philippdreessen/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 Files in this repo:
-codebook.md: File explaining the script that analyzes and summarizes the motion data. project_DSS_GACD_W4.R: R script to load and summarize motion data output.txt: File containing mean and std data, tabled by subject/activity and variable.
+codebook.md: File explaining the script that analyzes and summarizes the motion data. run_analysis.R: R script to load and summarize motion data output.txt: File containing mean and std data, tabled by subject/activity and variable.